breadoliveoilsalt/garden-tracker/spec.md

         the Garden with the most plantings.

 - [x] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
-    - When a user creates a garden (gardens/new view), the user can chose to add an initial Planting.
+    - When a user creates a garden (gardens/new view), the user can chose to add an initial Planting within a nested form.
 This depends on a custom writer ("planting_attributes=") in the Garden model.
-    - If the user has added Plantings to a Garden, the user has the ability to edit the plantings in the gardens/edit view.
+    - If the user has added Plantings to a Garden, the user has the ability to edit the plantings in the gardens/edit view within a nested form.
 This depends on a custom updater ("custom_updater_for_nested_params") in the Garden model.

 - [x] Include signup (how e.g. Devise)
     - Handled without Devise using the has_secure_password macro and the UsersController.